 Considering the above issues, we motivate our approach in two aspects.
 Firstly, only informative parameters should be shared across layers, instead of all the parameters.
 Second, it should not affect the capacity to capture layer-specific variations.
-To achieve this, we utilize the MPO decomposition from multi-body physics (Gao et al., 2020a) to develop a parameter-efficient architecture by sharing informative components across layers and keeping layer-specific supplementary components (Section 3.2).
-As another potential issue, it is difficult to optimize deep PLMs due to unstable training (Wang et al., 2022), especially when weight sharing (Lan et al., 2019) is involved.
-We further propose a simple yet effective method to stabilize the training of MPOBERT (Section 3.3).
+To achieve this, we utilize the MPO decomposition (Liu et al., 2021) to develop a parameterefficient architecture by sharing informative components across layers and keeping layer-specific supplementary components (Section 3.2).
+As another potential issue, it is difficult to optimize deep PLMs due to unstable training (Wang et al., 2022b), especially when weight sharing (Lan et al., 2019) is involved.
+We further propose a simple yet effective method to stabilize the training of PLMs (Section 3.3).
 Next, we introduce the technical details of our approach.